AmadeusITGroup/Assistive-Webdriver/assistive-playwright-client.playwrightcalibrate.md

 ## playwrightCalibrate() function

 Finds the coordinates of the viewport in the browser window.
-There is no playwright API for this, so it is done by displaying a rectangle of a specific color in the viewport and finding it in the screen capture.
+There is no playwright API for this, so it is done by displaying QR codes in the viewport and finding them in the screen capture.

 <b>Signature:</b>